-Based on Gartner’s Pace-Layered Model, an organization’s application landscape is made up of three distinct layers with a corresponding rate of change.
+Based on Gartner’s Pace-Layered Model, an organization’s application landscape comprises three distinct layers with a corresponding rate of change.
 This rate of change is dictated by the uniqueness of the solutions and how concrete the requirements are.

 We’ve mapped the four use cases to the Pace Layers, as you can see above.
 Innovation apps are an obvious parallel to Systems of Innovation.
 The middle layer focuses on how the business differentiates itself through its unique business processes and how it services customers.
-Legacy migration isn’t meant to completely replace Systems of Record, but to indicate that these apps tend to be closer to Systems of Record in terms of requirements definition and the fact that they support established processes.
+Legacy migration isn’t meant to replace Systems of Record completely, but to indicate that these apps tend to be closer to Systems of Record in terms of requirements definition and supporting established processes.

-One important thing to note is that not all applications fit squarely into one use case.
-You could have an innovation app that leverages emerging technology like IoT to drive operational efficiency.
+Not all applications fit squarely into one use case.
+You could have an innovation app that leverages emerging technology, like IoT, to drive operational efficiency.
 Or, legacy migration projects often address process gaps and therefore deliver operational efficiency.
-Let’s review each type of application to understand their individual characteristics.
+Let’s review each type of application to understand their characteristics.

-Innovation apps stem from ideas for new digital business models, products, and channels to help grow and differentiate the organization.
+Innovation apps stem new digital business models, products, and channels and help grow and differentiate the organization.
 Often, they leverage emerging technologies like IoT, AI, and Machine Learning to unlock new sources of value.
 Because innovation apps start as ideas, with loose and fuzzy requirements and a high rate of change, they require a high degree of business involvement throughout the entire development process.

 Some examples of innovation apps include AntTail’s medicine tracking app, Solomon Group’s RFID wristband event access app, KLM’s IoT equipment tracking app, and Heijman’s IoT-based smart building management app.